igogo-x86/HexRaysPyTools/readme.md

 ### 7) Recast Item (Shift+R)

-If you have instruction like this: `v1 = (TYPE) expression;`, than Right click -> "Recast Item" menu changes type of v1 to final type of expression. v2 can be either variable or expression of any complexity.
+If you have instruction like this: `v1 = (TYPE) expr;` than Right click -> "Recast Item" menu changes type of v1 to final type of expr. expr can be either variable or expression of any complexity.